-Both animals are omnivores as well and will consume both plant and animal matter.
+Both animals are omnivores that will consume both plant and animal matter.

 Sugar gliders tend to have a longer lifespan than flying squirrels.
 Northern flying squirrels, for instance, can live for nearly 4 years in the wild.
 The Southern flying squirrel also has an average lifespan of 3 to 5 years in the wild.
 They can live for nearly 10 years in captivity.
 In contrast to this, sugar gliders can live for as long as 14 years in the wild.
 They have a lifespan of 14 years in captivity as well.